 Term Definition Abbreviation Ramsar sites An ecological site designated under the Ramsar Convention.
 Ramsar Convention (Iran 1971) is an intergovernmental treaty that embodies the commitments of its member countries to maintain the ecological character of their wetlands of International Importance and to plan for the "wise use" or sustainable use, of all of the wetlands in their territories.
 Regeneration Carrying out works in order to make an area a better place to live and work in.
 Regional Spatial Strategy Formerly part of the Development Plan and prepared by the Regional Planning Body, Regional Spatial Strategies have now been abolished by the Government RSS Registered Social Landlord's / Registered Providers Registered Providers are government-funded not-for-profit organisations that provide affordable housing.
 They include housing associations, trusts and cooperatives.
 They work with local authorities to provide homes for people meeting the affordable homes criteria.
 As well as developing land and building homes RSLs undertake a landlord function by maintaining properties and collecting rent.
-RSL / RP's Renewable Energy Renewable Energy Energy generated from sources which are non - finite and can be replenished, including solar power, wind energy and power generated from waste, biomass etc. Residential Amenity normally expected at home.
+RSL / RP's Renewable Energy Energy generated from sources which are non - finite and can be replenished, including solar power, wind energy and power generated from waste, biomass etc. Residential Amenity Qualities of life enjoyed by people which can be influenced by the surrounding environment.
+For example a reasonable degree of privacy, freedom from noise, air pollution etc normally expected at home.
 Rights of Way Public footpaths and bridleways as defined in the Countryside and Rights of Way Act 2000, also where there is no legal right of way but where access is permitted by the landowner.
 Rights of Way Improvement Plan A long term spatial plan setting out actions that will improve the Local Access Network (including all public and permissive rights of way).
 ROWIP Safeguarded Land Land which is set aside in case it is needed for development in the long term.
 It is not available for development in the short term because of the possible long term need.
 Saved Policies Polices from the 2006 Local Plan that have been saved and are a material consideration in determining planning applications.
 Scale The size of buildings.
 Scheduled Ancient Monument Ancient structure, usually unoccupied, above or below the ground which is protected by order of the Secretary of State.
 Section 106 Legal Agreement Legally binding agreement entered into between a developer and the Council.
 (See also Planning Obligations)